OdatNurd/OverrideAudit/docs/content/config/settings.md

 as well as the variables `$base` and `$override` which represent the name of the base file and the override file respectively.

+---

 ###  :material-cog: **ignore_unknown_overrides**

 - **`Boolean`**/**`List`**
 - ***Default:*** `["\\.git/", "\\.svn/", "\\.hg/" ]`

-When displaying an [Override Report](garbage) or a [Bulk Diff Report](garbage), OverrideAudit can display files which appear in the Unpacked version of a package but not in the `sublime-package` file for that package.
+When displaying an [Override Report](../reports/override.md) or a [Bulk Diff Report](../reports/bulkdiff.md), OverrideAudit can display files which appear in the Unpacked version of a package but not in the `sublime-package` file for that package.

-These files are known as [unknown overrides](garbage), and are an indication that a resource has been added to a package by you or that a file that used to be an override is no longer considered to be one due to a package update.
+These files are known as [unknown overrides](../terminology/index.md#unknown-override), and are an indication that a resource has been added to a package by you or that a file that used to be an override is no longer considered to be one due to a package update.